 Cities across the U.S. are increasingly focusing their economic development efforts on innovation to spur economic growth.
-Investments in these assets – from advanced manufacturing technologies to tech firms to makerspaces – may grow businesses and create new jobs, but can also exacerbate inequities in cities already facing widening economic and racial disparities By 2044, the United States will be a majority people-of-color nation.
+Investments in these assets—from advanced manufacturing technologies to tech firms to makerspaces—may grow businesses and create new jobs, but can also exacerbate inequities in cities already facing widening economic and racial disparities By 2044, the United States will be a majority people-of-color nation.
 Excluding people of color from the innovation economy will be both an obstacle to the nation’s growth and a tremendous injustice.